iuliatugui/laravel-event-notification/README.md

 php artisan migrate
 ```

-Next we have to install npm packages:
+Next, we have to install the npm packages:

 ```bash
 npm install express socket.io ioredis redis  --save
 ```

 ## Settings
-First of all you have to edit your ```.env``` file to tell Laravel to use the correct ```BROADCAST_DRIVER```.
+First of all, you have to edit your ```.env``` file to tell Laravel to use the correct ```BROADCAST_DRIVER```.

 ```
 BROADCAST_DRIVER=redis
 ```

-If you are using an older version of Laravel you could skip the next step.
+If you are using an older version of Laravel you may skip the next step.
 You have to edit your ```config/database.php``` file and comment the line that is adding a prefix to redis:

 ```php